 - Place 1 tbsp. of the filling in the middle of the dough round.
 Fold the dough over to enclose the filling, and crimp the edges with a fork to seal or seal them decoratively as the Argentinians do.
 Pierce each empanada three times with a fork near the crimped edge.

-- Brush with aquafaba and bake for 35 – 40 min. or until the empanadas are golden brown on the bottom.
+- In a small bowl combine the almond milk and maple syrup.
+Use this to brush the empanadas and bake for 35 – 40 min. or until the empanadas are golden brown on the bottom.